machacekmartin/node-tictactoe/README.md

-# tictactoe
-Customizable Tictactoe using JS.
+## Customizable Tictactoe using JS

-Use Node for interpreting.
+##### Use Node for interpreting.

-New config file now contains:
+#### New config file now contains:
-  size of the board
+  - size of the board
-  number of players and their symbols number of fields in order to win, flags for command line prints & automatic history clearance
+  - number of players and their symbols
+  - number of fields in order to win,
+  - flags for command line prints & automatic history clearance

-Now a proof of concept..
+Just a proof of concept..
 GUI & other improvements incoming